eriklindernoren/PyTorch-YOLOv3/README.md

-**WARNING: This repository has gone stale as I unfortunately do not have the time to maintain it anymore.
-If you would like to continue the development of it as a collaborator send me an email at eriklindernoren@gmail.com.**
+**INFO: If you would like to support the development as a collaborator send me an email at eriklindernoren@gmail.com.**

 # PyTorch-YOLOv3